Beneboehlke/DeepL-GPT-API-react-native/README.md

 };
 ```

-see the whole code at [SpecificRecommendation.js](./SpecificRecommendation)
+see the whole code at [Specific_Recommendation.js](./Specific_Recommendation.js)

 #### backend call
-In the action file [GPT.js](./GPT.js) the function takes the input, sends the request to the backend and sends the response to the store defined by an action type, as soon as it arrived.
+In the action file [GPT.js](./GPT.js) the function getGptContext(query, id) takes the input, sends the request to the backend and sends the response to the store defined by an action type, as soon as it arrived.
 Therefore the action types have to be defined somewhere in an actionTypes.js file (probably best loacted e.g. in a constants folder:

 ```jsx